Yagna32/Video-to-Audio/README.md

  Transient: queue does not exists if container stops

 #Error:
-0. Error in validating JWT
+0. Converter crashes after video uploads(fixed)